abhishekkumar2718/GSoC20/generation_number_v2.md

 `compare_commits_by_commit_date` can be replaced by `compare_commits_by_gen` as all three *should* return the same order.

---> First evaluation (June 15 - June 19)
+--> First evaluation (June 29 - July 3)

+--> End Semester Exams (June 29 - July 4)

-2. Update existing references (June 22 - July 20, 4 weeks)
+3. Update existing references (July 13 - August 2 , 3 weeks)

 The following functions use generation number or committer date for cutoffs:
 - `contains_tag_algo`